 - Douglas (“Doug”) Alexander Sigurdson, b.
 1 Sept.
 1948 at Steep Rock, Manitoba.
 He studied Fine Arts at the University of Manitoba.
-In 1972 he and his friend Suzanne Gillies co-founded Plug-In Gallery in Winnipeg, and remained its co-directors until moving to Toronto in 1979.
+In 1972 he and his friend Suzanne Gillies founded Plug-In Gallery in Winnipeg, and remained its co-directors until moving to Toronto in 1979.
 In the early or mid-1980s he was co-ordinator of A-Space, an art gallery there.
 In 1989 he was appointed Executive Director of the Visual Arts Branch of the Canada Arts Council, Ottawa.
 He was appointed interim Head of the Visual Arts Section in January 2009, and received the same position permanently in May 2009.

 - Constantine (“Connie”) Dawshka, b.
 30 Oct.
 1924 at Naruszewiecz, d.
 20 Feb.
 1974 at Winnipeg, aged 49 years, and buried in the Assumption Cemetery.
 He m.
 20 June 1953, at St. Ignatius Church, Winnipeg, Jadwiga (“Judy”) Parcinkowski, b.
 7 Sept.
 1930 at Dobrawola, Poland, d.
 13 May 1992 at Victoria, British Columbia, of lung cancer, and buried in Royal Oak Burial Park.
 He apparently disliked the name Constantine, and never used it in its full form.
 Nonetheless, his name was certainly Constantine (as stated in his record of naturalization) and not Conrad, as we have occasionally heard stated.
 He was a driver for Winnipeg Transit for the twenty years preceding his death.
 At the time of his death he was living at 163 Matheson Ave.
 E., Winnipeg.
 His widow Judy lived there until 1986, when she moved to Victoria, B.C.
 They have four children: